Sly 2: Band of Thieves: New elements

 Missions are now connected to a main hub of the location Sly and the Gang are operating.
-A safehouse located in the hub is where the player can choose which character to use and get away from pursuing guards.
-The hub can range from a city to a lumber camp in the wilderness.
+A safe house located in the hub is where the player can choose which character to use and get away from pursuing guards.
+The hub can range from a city to a logging camp in the wilderness.
 Enemies do patrol around this area, although on occasion, it's a secluded spot.
 Characters can explore the hub world freely, or begin a mission at certain locations.
 Sly detects the points at which a new heist begins with an interactive mask.

 Sly has new moves when it comes to stealth, such as sneaking behind two enemies to kill them in one combo move that involves a throw, and pickpocketing.
 When Sly sneaks up behind an enemy, he can reach out with his cane and grab coins, rubies, rings, diamonds, and other valuable objects out of the enemy's pocket.
-Once Sly gets all of their coins, he can grab the enemy's item and sell it later back at the safehouse for a bunch of coins.
+Once Sly gets all of their coins, he can grab the enemy's item and sell it later back at the safe house for a bunch of coins.

-Most powerups and extra moves are now bought from the safehouse instead of being found in safes.
-Using collected coins, Sly can buy powerups for each character from an in-game online store, Thiefnet.
+Most power-ups and extra moves are now bought from the safe house instead of being found in safes.
+Using collected coins, Sly can buy power-ups for each character from an in-game online store, ThiefNet.
 The store has smoke grenades that cost 300 coins, and the new moves cost more than 1,000.
-Sly's powerups focus on stealth, Murray's powerups on brawn, and Bentley's power-ups on technology.
+Sly's power-ups focus on stealth, Murray's power-ups on brawn, and Bentley's power-ups on technology.
 Some of Sly's new moves are one that costs 1,600 coins giving him the ability to move past traps and slowly sneak him enemies.
 Power-ups for Bentley include a hover pack that allows him to fly and an adrenaline rush that increases his speed.
-For Murray,there are explosives for his jump attacks.
-Most powerups need to be assigned to a button, but some provide passive bonuses.
+For Murray, there are explosives for his jump attacks.
+Most power-ups need to be assigned to a button, but some provide passive bonuses.
 Characters can unlock special upgrades by opening safes.
 To open a safe, the characters must determine the code to unlock it by collecting all the clue bottles hidden in the present hub world.
 Certain very valuable items can be found in the world and can be stolen and then sold at the safe house for a large amount of money; these valuables can range from portraits to vases.